ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     Origin (see Section 7 of {{!RFC6454}}).

   Response status code:
-  : The rate-limit fields may be returned in both
+  : RateLimit fields may be returned in both
     successful (see Section 15.3 of {{SEMANTICS}}) and non-successful responses.
     This specification does not cover whether non Successful responses count on quota usage,